 Replacing your fuel filter on schedule will help keep your fuel clean.
 Replacing a sticky PCV valve will allow unburned fuel from the engine to be returned to the intake system to be used.
 Replacing worn spark plugs will burn your fuel as efficiently as possible.

 All of these things can help you save money on gas.
-Give us a call and we’ll help your car get better mileage.
+Drop by Davies Auto Care’s workshop and we’ll help your car get better mileage.